fcostin/tcplb/docs/DESIGN.md

 Any errors related to the connection between the client and the server encountered at the underlying TLS or TCP protocol layers will be communicated by those protocol modules in the standard way.

-#### forwarding connections

-tradeoff: the server will make no attempt to maintain a pool of upstream connections that can be reused across multiple client connections. the server will make no attempt to maintain a queue of warm upstream connections. this has the consequence the connection forwarding logic simpler, but will increase the latency for client communications to reach upstreams and upstream responses to reach clients.

-it is likely that this could be improved in future releases without needing to rework the rest of the design.

-if in future the server is enhanced to support (m)TLS connection forwarding between the server and upstreams, then the latency impact of failing to maintain a pool of pre-negotiated "warm" TLS connections will be even more severe due to the additional roundtrips required for a TLS handshake.

-#### timeouts

-TODO
-- set hard max time limit on each forwarded client connection?
-- TCP keepalive?

 #### client rate limiting